jfbu/texdimens/texdimens/README.md

 is illegal, one must use alternatives such as `0pt-(...)` or a sub-expression `-\dimexpr...\relax` for example.

-Notice that this is WIP and inaccuracies may exist even relative to descriptions of TeX handlings due to limited time available for the project.

 ## Quick review of basics: TeX points and scaled points

 TeX dimensions are represented internally by a signed integer which is